tinaryu/StatsGenetics_PowerIterationPCA/README.md

 This repository contains the code for the Power Iteration project for 02-704 Introduction to Statistical Genetics by Tina Ryu and Manjot Nagyal.

-We aim to understand how the
+We aim to understand how
 1) sample size
 2) population inclusion
 3) SNP inclusion